Power/Current Limit Feature for Powerwall 3

 Feature Overview

-The default maximum power / current output for Powerwall 3 is 11.5 kW / 48 A. Beginning with Powerwall software version 24.20, this value can be permanently configured to one of the following power / current levels during device setup:
+The default maximum power/current output for Powerwall 3 is 11.5 kW / 48 A. Beginning with software version 24.20, the power/current output can be configured to one of the following limits during device setup, except where it is limited by the local grid code requirements:

 Maximum Continuous Current Power Output (AC) Breaker (Overcurrent Protection)